raspberrypilearning/burping-jelly-baby/worksheet.md

 1. Enter the folder with `cd jellybaby`

-    We're going to need a *burping* sample sound file for this project so we'll use one from Sonic Pi.
+    We're going to need a *burping* sample sound file for this project.
+You could find your own one online, or use the one provided in the next step.

-1. Make a copy of Sonic Pi's sound of a burp with the following command:
+1. Download a copy of a burp sound effect with the following command:

     ```bash
-    cp /opt/sonic-pi/etc/samples/misc_burp.flac burp.flac
+    wget http://rpf.io/burp -O burp.wav
     ```

-    This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.flac

-1. Now you need to convert it to a wav file.
-To do this you can use `avconv`.
-In the terminal type:

-    ``` bash
-    avconv -i burp.flac burp.wav
+1. Now test that you can play the sound file using `aplay` by typing:

     ```

-3. Now test that you can play the sound file using `omxplayer` by typing:
+    aplay burp.wav
     ```
-    omxplayer burp.wav
-    ```

-`omxplayer` will play the sound file and you should hear it from the speakers or headphones connected to your Pi.
+    `aplay` will play the sound file and you should hear it from the speakers or headphones connected to your Pi.

 ## Write a program in Python